 I am completely guilty of falling prey to the ‘only good bug is a dead bug’ mentality.
 This is especially true when I have missed the early warning signs of insect damage and end up overtreating everything in my attempts to wipe out my garden bug population in one fell swoop.
 Unfortunately, this type of practice is horrific for your beneficial insects, and there are few tips to help keep them thriving despite the steps you may take to wipe out the harmful culprits.

-Oils and soaps are good choices for large-scale infestations and require direct contact with the bug, but will not provide a long-term poison behind for other insects to be harmed from.
+Oils and soaps are good choices for large-scale infestations and require direct contact with the bug but will not provide a long-term poison for other insects to be harmed.
 Often these can be used with a sprayer to get underneath and within the foliage to ensure you are treating the insect causing the problem.

-Take care in watching your plants for damage in order to assess what problems you may have and try to determine which bugs are after your vegetation.
-If you and identify the culprit, you are better able to apply the beneficial insects you need or apply a pesticide or insecticide to get rid of the pest- and keep the ones you need.
+Watch your plants for damage to assess what problems you may have and determine which bugs are after your vegetation.
+If you identify the culprit, you will be able to apply the beneficial insects you need or a pesticide or insecticide to get rid of the pest and keep the ones you need.

 We’d love to hear from you below, and as always, please share!